 A window of opportunity

-For example, in response to anticipated overcrowding, riders could receive dynamic information on journeys.
+For example, riders could receive dynamic information on journeys in response to anticipated overcrowding.
 This could be recommendations at street level to use other entrances, messages on platforms on best places to stand and carriage to use.
 Or proactive suggestions to use alternative routes, diverting passengers from building hot spots.

 Likewise, automated turnstiles can control the flow of people into an already busy station, or digital signage could change to optimise flows to one way rather than bi-directional.